ripla/advent-of-code-2022-kotlin/README.md

 In this repository, ripla is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

+## Note

+The solutions in this repository are not meant to be optimal in regard to CPU or memory usage.
+They are optimised for the readability of the author.

+The solutions are in the main source folder, input is in the main `resources` folder (e.g. `Day01.txt` and `Day01_test.txt`) and tests are in the `test` folder.

+Input files are not included.

 If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

 - [Kotlin docs][docs]